 That’s a lot of assumptions, but if those things are true, stop wasting time apologizing for these things:

-There is no one-size-fits-all when it comes to the size of a particular church.
-I struggle when I read authors or hear pastors say that a church is supposed to look like this, be like this, or act like this.
-The goal of the Church is to glorify God.
+There is no one-size-fits-all regarding the size of a particular church.
+Therefore, I struggle when I read authors or hear pastors say that a church is supposed to look like this, be like this, or act like this.
+The goal of the church is to glorify God.

-God has created both pastors and every person in our church in a unique way.
-He’s also called each pastor and church to a certain community.
-The community in which a pastor serves often times has a direct impact on the size that the church will become.
+God has created both pastors and every person in our church uniquely.
+He’s also called each pastor and church to a particular community.
+The community in which a pastor serves often has a direct impact on the size that the church will become.

 We glorify God when the Church becomes the fullest and greatest representation of Jesus that we can be in this world.
 We need churches of all sizes, shapes, and colors.
 Every size has advantages and disadvantages.